matikasp/resume/README.md

 ## About Me

-I have just finished third semester as a Computer Science student at the University of Warsaw, Poland.
-I am currently seeking an internship or part-time job to gain real-world work experience.
-I have a strong interest in mathematics and algorithms, and I am a quick and adaptive learner.
+I am a Computer Science student at the University of Warsaw, currently after my third semester.
+I am eager to gain more professional experience and apply my knowledge of programming, algorithms, and systems to real-world problems.
+I enjoy both practical software development and the theoretical side of computer science, and I am a quick and adaptive learner.

 ## Education

-**University of Warsaw** | 2023 - Present
+**University of Warsaw** | 2023 – Present
-*Completed first year - Computer Science*
+*Completed first year – Computer Science*

-**XXXV High School in Warsaw** | 2019 - 2023
+**XXXV High School in Warsaw** | 2019 – 2023

+## Experience

+**Backend Software Engineering Intern** – Kalepa | July 2025 – September 2025
+- Completed a 3-month internship focused on backend development.
+- Assisted in developing internal tools and features.
+- Collaborated in an agile team, gaining experience in code reviews, debugging, and testing.

 ## Projects